 The Company proposes to grant the first awards under the Secure Trust 2017 LTIP in 2017.
 Awards will be granted in the form of nil-cost or nominal share options at the level of 100% of salary and will be subject to EPS, Relative TSR and risk management performance metrics.
 Performance will be assessed over a three year performance period.

-The proposed EPS and relative TSR performance targets are set out in the table at the foot of this page.
+The proposed EPS and relative TSR performance targets are set out in the table below: